meraak1/chunithmtodancerail3/README.md

 Use the converter at https://meraak1.github.io/chunithmtodancerail3/

-Alternatively, download the ugc2dr3.py script and run it:
+Alternatively, download the ugc2dr3.py script and run it.
+(You need ffmpeg in PATH)

 ```
 py ugc2dr3.py song1.zip song2.zip